 Note: If you’re traveling in First Class Delta Premium Select, or Delta One, you will receive 2 free 70 pound checked bags everywhere (except Brazil, where you will get 3 free 70 pound checked bags)

-There are a few countries that don’t follow these rules, so make sure to check out which countries Delta puts in which regions.
+There are a few exceptions to the rules, so make sure to check out which countries Delta puts in which regions.
+For example, Basic Economy passengers traveling from the US and Canada to Europe or North Africa will NOT get a free checked bag.

 Who Gets Baggage Fees Waived?